Tour available in:

 Fame and cultural prowess did not protect the Jews of Odessa from periodic outbursts of anti-Semitic violence and pogroms.
 This great community has seen its numbers diminish steadily.
 Before 1941 about half the population was Jewish.
 The Holocaust, followed by hardship during Soviet times, has diminished the community to 30,000.
 It is however a vibrant community, rightfully proud of its rich history.

-If you would like more information on our Jewish heritage tours in Odessa,
+If you would like more information on our Jewish heritage tours in Odessa, contact us now:

 If you would like more information on our private Jewish heritage tours in Odessa, please fill out the form below - or call us directly under +49 30 61 62 57 61